Tokyo Haneda Airport

 - Airlines currently operating to this airport via codeshare

 Tokyo International Airport, commonly known as Haneda Airport, is the busier of the two major airports serving Tokyo, and one of the busiest airports in the world.
-The airport has long been restricted to domestic and regional (intra-Asia) traffic, and it is a hub for airlines including Air Do, All Nippon Airways, Japan Airlines, Skymark Airlines and Skynet Asia Airways.
-It underwent a once-in-a-generation expansion in 2010 with a new fourth runway opening in time for the Winter 2010/11 schedule.
+The airport has long been restricted to domestic and regional (intra-Asia) traffic, and it is a hub for airlines including Air Do, All Nippon Airways, Japan Airlines, Skymark Airlines and Solaseed Air.
+It underwent an expansion in 2010 with a new fourth runway.
 This provided a massive increase in slots, allowing the airport - with encouragement from the government administration - to expand into supporting international long-haul services.